Vantiq/vantiq-python-sdk/docs/api.md

 A VantiqError contains three (3) properties:

-* code (str) The short string identifying the error
+* _code_ : str -- The short string identifying the error
-* message (sr) The message template for the errors
+* _message_ : str -- The message template for the errors
-* params (list) The parameters for the message template.
+* _params_ : list -- The parameters for the message template.

 Message templates look and behave like strings for which the Python format() can supply values.
 _E.g._,